Huangmachi/ECMP/README.md

 ##ECMP

 ECMP is a traffic routing application for Fattree network, switching packets with static hash algorithm.
-It is suitable for fattree4 and fattree8, using OpenFlow 1.3.0.
+It is implemented for fattree4 and fattree8 here, using OpenFlow 1.3.0.
 It can work without a SDN controller.

 ### Download